johnalison/WorkingPhilosophy/BookNotes/LosingOurselves.md

 - The complex of perceptual processes realized in our nervous systems creates an experience for us.
 But it cannot do this by somehow transporting external objects and their properties into our skulls.
 What we construct in response to the causal interaction with our sense organs depends not only on what impinges on them, but on the kinds of sense organs we have, and the kings of processing that occurs in our nervous system.
 This means that the world we experience is not dually related to us, and independent, but one that we construct in our ongoing engagement with our environment.

+#WhoWeAre

-- Much of our live is structured by the illusion that we just find what we in fact construct; but the fact that this illusion (the dichotomy of self and other) structures so much of our experience does not mean that it is not an illusion.
+- Much of our life is structured by the illusion that we just find what we in fact construct; but the fact that this illusion (the dichotomy of self and other) structures so much of our experience does not mean that it is not an illusion.

 - Among the illusions for which we seem to be wired is the illusion that our decisions to act are uncased.